matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

         1. If the content cannot be parsed, then `FAIL_PROMPT`.
     4. Extract the `base_url` value from the `m.homeserver` property.
         This value is to be used as the base URL of the homeserver.
         1. If this value is not provided, then `FAIL_PROMPT`.
+        2. It is important to note that this value may or may not include a trailing `/`.
+Consumers should be prepared to handle both cases.
     5. Validate the homeserver base URL:
         1. Parse it as a URL.
 If it is not a URL, then `FAIL_ERROR`.
         2. Clients SHOULD validate that the URL points to a valid